 As explained above, burst mode equals a lot of pictures in a very small timeframe.
-With the iPhone 5, you will get around two and a half photos per second – the iPhone 5s and iPhone 6 do 10 frames per second in burst mode.
+With the iPhone 5, you will get around two and a half photos per second – the iPhone 5s and iPhone 6 frame rate for burst mode is 10 frames per second.
 Note that you will get the full resolution for each shot, thus we can’t really compare 60 fps 1080p video to the image quality of burst mode photos, which will be greater.

 The most effective way to trigger the burst mode on your iPhone is to press and hold the “Volume Up” button while you are in the “Camera” app.
 You can use that physical button just as if you were using a digital camera (or even analog camera, from the olden days), it will act as your trigger.

 Did you know, that you cam use burst mode also on Lock Screen.
 All you need to do is activate your iPhone camera and start taking pictures.
 Learn how to activate your camera from Lock Screen.